-If you’re advertising with AdWords, how can you not want to read the content from the original source?
+If you’re advertising with Google Ads, how can you not want to read the content from the original source?

 Buffer are experts in social media publishing.
 Their blog features big, bold images that are easy to share with your social networks.
 They keep their content simple and witty, while taking deep dives into data when appropriate and analyze that data very well.

 Blog articles also examine large companies or people using social and break down what they are doing well (and sometimes where they could improve).
 This way, anyone can take the nuggets of information and apply it to their own strategy (smaller case studies, for example).